EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{I-D.ietf-ace-oauth-authz}}.
 The term "claim" is used in this document with the same semantics as in {{I-D.ietf-ace-oauth-authz}}, i.e., it denotes information carried in the access token or returned from introspection.

-Furthermore, this document refers to the following term.

-* Token series - A series of access tokens sorted in chronological order of release and such that: they are all issued by the same AS; they are all issued to the same C and for the same RS; they are all issued together with the same authentication credential of RS; and they are all bound to the same authentication credential of C used as proof-of-possession key.
+This document defines "token series" as a series of access tokens sorted in chronological order as they are released, characterized by the following properties:

+* issued by the same AS
+* issued to the same C and for the same RS
+* issued together with the same authentication credential of RS
+* associated to the same authentication credential of C

 When an access token becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.

 Concise Binary Object Representation (CBOR) {{RFC8949}}{{RFC8742}} and Concise Data Definition Language (CDDL) {{RFC8610}} are used in this document.
 CDDL predefined type names, especially bstr for CBOR byte strings and tstr for CBOR text strings, are used extensively in this document.